ferba24/ferba24/README.md

 🤓 I’m currently studying Computer Applications Development at Universidad Nacional del Centro (Buenos Aires, Argentina).

-👩‍🎓 I graduated from the Javascript Full Stack Bootcamp (SoyHenry).

 🚀 I work as a Junior Javascript Developer.

 🔎 I encourage you to look at my projects!